BDC Hamburger Icon

 Most businesses want to thrive amid all weather conditions and seasons.
 Here are some tips for making your business weatherproof:

-• Cut down on expenses.
-Cutting business expenses and planning your budget help you create a nest egg to get through the year.
-“Every dollar that leaves your account is money that can be used to help you get through the off-season,” said Joshua Rich, CEO and founder of Bullseye Locations.
+1. Cut down on expenses: Cutting business expenses and planning your budget help you create a nest egg to get through the year.
+“Every dollar that leaves your account is money that can be used to help you get through the offseason,” cautioned Joshua Rich, president and CEO of Bullseye Locations.
 “Try to cut down on necessary expenses while removing unnecessary ones.”
-Rich also advised creating – and sticking to – a budget.
+Rich also advises creating — and sticking to — a budget.

-• Understand buying behavior.
-Customer analytics can inform your purchasing and inventory decisions.
-“One way that businesses can make their profits more stable all year long, regardless of the weather, is by using data analytics to understand their customers’ buying behavior,” said Laura Helke, founder of WREI.
-“This can help businesses to better forecast demand for their products and services, and to make changes to their inventory or marketing strategies accordingly.”
+2. Understand buying behavior: Data analytics on customer behavior can inform your purchasing and inventory decisions.
+“One way that businesses can make their profits more stable all year long, regardless of the weather, is by using data analytics to understand their customers’ buying behavior,” explained Laura Helke, founder of WREI.
+“This can help businesses to better forecast demand for their products and services and to make changes to their inventory or marketing strategies accordingly.”

-• Offer timeless products.
-Some products and services are necessary throughout the year.
-“Focus on selling products that people need regardless of the weather,” said Linda Shaffer, chief people operations officer at Checkr.
+3. Offer timeless products: Some products and services are necessary throughout the year.
+“Focus on selling products that people need regardless of the weather,” suggested Linda Shaffer, chief people operations officer at Checkr.
 “For example, food and health care products are always in demand.”
-Shaffer also advised selling timeless products that never go out of style, including classic books and well-made furniture.”
+Shaffer also advised selling timeless products that never go out of style, including classic books and well-made furniture.

-• Implement weather-based marketing.
-Use weather forecasting services to optimize your marketing and advertising.
-“Companies should make sure they’re using weather-based targeting when advertising online or through other channels,” said Kate Zhang, founder of Kate Backdrop.
+4. Implement weather-based marketing: Use weather forecasting services to optimize your marketing and advertising.
+“Companies should make sure they’re using weather-based targeting when advertising online or through other channels,” advised Kate Zhang, founder of Kate Backdrop.
 “By doing this, companies can ensure they’re reaching their target audience with the right message, regardless of the weather.”

-• Have a strong online presence.
-E-commerce stores are open 24/7, regardless of the weather.
-“Many consumers now do most of their shopping online, so even if bad weather keeps people from going outside, they may still purchase items from companies online,” Turner said.
+5. Have a robust online presence: E-commerce stores are open 24/7, regardless of the weather.
+“Many consumers now do most of their shopping online, so even if bad weather keeps people from going outside, they may still purchase items from companies online,” Turner noted.

 author image